micaelmz/Problem-Based-Learning---UEFS---Problem-1/README.md

-# Problem-Based-Learning---UEFS---Problem-1
+# Problem-Based-Learning---UEFS---Problem-1.py
-In State University of Feira de Santana we learn programation though PBL metodolgy, that's the first problem bough to me.
+At the Universidade Estadual de Feira de Santana we learn programming through the PBL methodology, basically, we started coding without prior knowledge, then we learned by dealing with adversities.
+This is the first problem brought to me.